2021-2022 Report

 International Citizens (incl. dual citizens) 47%

-Underrepresented Minority** 25%
+Underrepresented Student of Color** 25%

 Daytime Class of 2023